 - Pragmatic and social skills training using the Social Thinking Curriculum to guide pragmatic and social communication intervention

-- Completed the supervised training requirements and coursework through the University of North Texas Behavior Analysis Program pursuant of a BCBA.
+- Completed the supervised training requirements and applied behavior analysis coursework through the University of North Texas Behavior Analysis Program

-- Training in Applies Behavior Analysis (ABA) and Verbal Behavior (VB) through instruction courses by the Carbone Clinic and the Central Texas Autism Center.
+- Training in Applied Behavior Analysis (ABA) and Verbal Behavior (VB) through instruction courses by the Carbone Clinic and the Central Texas Autism Center.
 Application of these techniques with students and clients.

 - Early Intervention for Speech/Language Delays Extensive training in designing early intervention programs to meet the specific needs of your child with speech and language delays.